NeuCharFramework/NcfDocs/docs/start/start-develop/get-ncf-template.md

 - Gitee: [https://gitee.com/NeuCharFramework/NCF](https://gitee.com/NeuCharFramework/NCF)

+> 💡 Note: The code on Gitee is mirrored from GitHub and may have delays.
+Therefore, if you want to get the latest version of the code, you can get it from the GitHub site.
+The operation method is similar.

+Below is an example using Gitee, the operation on the GitHub site is similar.

-### Method 1: Directly Download the .zip Package
+### Method 1: Directly Download .zip Package

 Open the project source address, click the [Clone/Download] button, and click the [Download ZIP] button to complete the NCF source code download.

 <img src="./images/get-ncf-tempate-01-download-from-gitee.png" />

-After the download is complete, unzip it to the specified location.
+After the download is complete, unzip it to the specified address.

-### Method 2: Use Git to Sync Locally
+### Method 2: Use Git to Sync to Local

 Open the project source address, click the [Clone/Download] button, and click the [Copy] button to get the git address, such as: